FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Since the fireplace that uses wood is the source to heat the home, Jessica is eligible for the Standard Utility Allowance (SUA).

 2) Tracy is billed $60 for electricity and $25 for telephone.
+She meets the definition of elderly.
 The Low Income Home Energy Assistance Program (LIHEAP) pays the electric and telephone companies directly as a vendor payment for the full amounts.

-Since Tracy receives LIHEAP, Tracy is eligible for the Standard Utility Allowance (SUA).
+Since Tracy receives LIHEAP and her household includes an elderly participant, Tracy is eligible for the Standard Utility Allowance (SUA).

 3) Casey receives $75 monthly from Section 8 to assist with his utilities.
 Casey states during the interview his house uses central air conditioning for cooling and central heating.
 Casey provides an electric bill of $120.